jekyll/jekyll/docs/_docs/configuration/sass.md

 permalink: "/docs/configuration/sass/"
 ---

-By default, Jekyll looks for Sass partials in the `_sass` directory relative to your site's `source` directory.
+By default, Jekyll will look for Sass partials in the `_sass` directory relative to your site's `source` directory.
 You can change the default load path or specify additional load paths with the following options:

 * **sass_dir** - A filesystem-path which should be searched for Sass partials.
 * **load_paths** - An array of additional filesystem-paths which should be searched for Sass partials.